-675 This work was supported by the US National Science Foundation [grant number EAR-1524734] to Michael Oskin, the National Natural Science Foundation of China [grant number 41571001] to Youli Li, the Second Tibetan Plateau Scientific Expedition and Research (STEP) [grant number 2019OZKK0704] and the National Natural Science Foundation of China ([grant number 41622204; 41761144071) to Huiping Zhang, and through Cordell Durrell Geology Field Fund to Yiran Wang.
-We placed our in Science data a permanent repository at Open Framework 680 (https://osf.io/bpvw9/?view\only=da77dd9c7ace4e76bf96dedc9fbaa61f), and also upload as a zip file separately.
+This work was supported by the US National Science Foundation [grant number EAR-1524734] to Michael Oskin, the National Natural Science Foundation of China [grant number 41571001] to Youli Li, the Second Tibetan Plateau Scientific Expedition and Research (STEP) [grant number 2019QZKK0704] and the National Natural Science Foundation of China (grant number 41622204; 41761144071) to Huiping Zhang, and through Cordell Durrell Geology Field Fund to Yiran Wang.
+We placed our data in a permanent repository at Open Science Framework (https://osf.io/bpvw9/?view_only=da77dd9c7ace4e76bf96dedc9fbaa61f), and also upload as a zip file separately.